marianasvega/WRO_FE-CETYS/README.md

 if (start == true) {                                            // BUTTON IS PRESSED AND CODE BEGINS //
 ```
 <br>
-- Then we use our funtions to check the distances from the 3 ultrasonic sensors.
+- Then we use our functions to check the distances from the 3 ultrasonic sensors.
 By receiving this information the vehicle can know if it must move forward, backwards, or give a left/right turn.

 ```ruby
  for (int i = 0; i < numSensors; i++) {                        // CALCULATE DISTANCES //